tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 #### Waiting for the pipeline to complete

 After you've triggered your pipeline in the DAGs view, you can watch as your pipeline completes processing.
-As each component runs the outline color of the component in the DAG graph will change to show its state.
-When a component has finished processing the outline will turn dark green to show that it's done.
+As each component runs, the outline color of the component in the DAG graph will change to show its state.
+When a component has finished processing, the outline will turn dark green to show that the component's done processing.

 Note: You need to use the _graph refresh_ button on the right or refresh the page to see the updated status of the components as they run.

-So far you only have the CsvExampleGen component in our pipeline, so you need to wait for it to turn dark green (~1 minutes).
+So far you only have the `CsvExampleGen` component in your pipeline.
+You need to wait for it to turn dark green (~1 minutes).

 ![Setup complete](images/airflow_workshop/step2.png)

-## Step 3: Dive into your data
+## Step 3: Diving into your data

 The first task in any data science or ML project is to understand and clean the data.
+Generally, in this step, you will:

 * Understand the data types for each feature
 * Look for anomalies and missing values